External climate and the potential for natural ventilation

 Rated as BREEAM, “Excellent” and EPC “A” rated, the City of Glasgow College (Riverside Campus and City Campus) is one of the biggest college developments in Scotland.
 The college took a definitive commitment to the environment by embracing several sustainable design strategies such as automated natural ventilation.See the full case

-Rocky Mountain Institute Innovation Center
+Rocky Mountain Institute Innovation Center - an innovative net-zero energy building

 This net-zero energy building leverages passive design techniques, an airtight and superinsulating envelope, as well as natural ventilation.See more